College of Performing and Visual Arts

 - MUS 100 Recitals, Concerts and Productions each semester in residence.

-- Based on their interests, audition results, and faculty advisement, students will take either Individual Performance (traditional classical lessons) or Individual Performance in Jazz (jazz lessons) each semester in residence.
+- Based on their interests, audition results, and faculty advisement, students will take either classical or jazz lessons each semester in residence.
 This will affect the requirement regarding participation in Major Musical Organizations.
 See notes below, and see "Major Musical Organizations"

 - Students will elect to either produce a capstone project or present a half Senior Recital.
 See notes below.